PetrBelecky/100-days-of-code/log.md

 ### Day 3
 Started the day with [logical puzzles](https://brilliant.org/daily-problems/), continued with a practice of CSS selectors and CSS specificity rules.
 💡Did you know Specifishity?
 If not, you should definitely [check it out](https://specifishity.com/)!
+Also shoutout for amazing [CSS Diner](https://flukeout.github.io/)!

 ### Day 2
 Solved some logical puzzles, practiced basic HTML/CSS and committed myself to Git (pun intended).